 relationship.

-Mattilda's papers are archived at the San Francisco Public Library, and are accessible to the public.
+Mattilda's papers are archived in the James C. Hormel LGBTQIA Center at the San Francisco Public Library, and are accessible to the public.

 Mattilda lives in Seattle, Washington, and she loves feedback, so contact her, okay?